 - recommend the input of other medical specialism(s) whose opinion(s) may assist the Court.

-Follow this link for more information on conditions with a possible psychological component.
+Find more information on conditions with a possible psychological component.